 Australia has some of the most magnificent and biodiverse forests in the world that help to mitigate the effects of climate change as well as maintain our water supplies.
 Yet many of these ancient forests, particularly in Tasmania, Victoria and New South Wales, are being clear-felled, burnt, and turned into woodchips for paper and cardboard.

-The Wilderness Society is fighting hard to move logging out of native forests and into plantations.
-Protection of old growth forests will help ensure the survival of the Spotted-tailed quoll and other unique and threatened wildlife.
+In 2011, the Don’t Bag the Environment campaign supported The Wilderness Society in its fight to move logging out of native forests and into plantations.
+Protection of old-growth forests will help ensure the survival of the Spotted-tailed quoll and other unique and threatened wildlife.